OrchardCMS/OrchardDoc/Documentation/Documentation-style-guidelines.markdown

 ## Contributing Larger Changes And Topics

-We recommend the use of [TortoiseGit](http://code.google.com/p/tortoisegit/downloads/list) to clone the documentation locally.
+We recommend the use of [GitHub for Windows](http://windows.github.com/) to clone the documentation locally.
 This will give you a local copy of the documentation site, that you can run from WebMatrix or Visual Studio.